supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/split_masks/README.md

 # Split Masks

-`Split Masks` layer takes one bitmap label mask and split it into few bitmap masks if it contain non-connected components.
+`Split Masks` layer takes one bitmap label mask and split it into few bitmap masks if it contains non-connected components.

 ### Settings